OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/forming-calls-with-api.md

 ## Update Integration

-- Let's consider we have an integration configured in {{SITENAME}} with id 1, and we want to update this integration [Criteria](Integration_Configuration#Criteria_Configuration) for synchronizing only the entities having Id>0 for forward direction of the integration.
+- Let's consider we have an integration configured in <code class="expression">space.vars.SITENAME</code> with id 1, and we want to update this integration [Criteria](Integration_Configuration#Criteria_Configuration) for synchronizing only the entities having Id>0 for forward direction of the integration.

 - To form the request for updating the integration, we need the details for the integration.
 To retrieve the details of the integration, query given in [example](Forming_Calls_with_API#Example) 1 can be used in which id will be 1, and the object to be retrieved will be [Integration](objects-and-enums.md#integration).